Condensation on Windows

 - Check you do not have a water leak – of course you would expect that from a website about water leaks!
 However, if you are getting unexpected or unusually high levels of condensation on your windows, walls etc, especially at unusual times of the year – it is possible you have a water leak.
 We mentioned at number 5 on our list of signs of a water leak.
 When we go to properties who have had a water leak, it is not unusual to see high humidity and condensation.
 This is especially the case with central heating or boiler leaks as the water will often be warmer.

 - Have good extractor fans in your kitchen – this is especially the case above where you do your cooking because the steam from pans is then extracted at source meaning it does not go into your home.
-On this, two other things to remember – fans that extract externally are better than ones which recirculate air through a filter.
+On this, two other things to remember – kitchen extractor fans and hoods that extract externally are better than ones which recirculate air through a filter.

 - Keep lids on pans on your hob – wherever possible you should do this because otherwise, the steam from the pan boiling or simmering will go into the air, especially if you are cooking for a long time.
 You will notice that the water level in a pan will drop the longer it is cooking, all that water goes into the air.
 Keeping a lid on pans etc will contain the moisture / steam and stop condensation on windows in your kitchen.